-The KVM stations must use a PS/2 keyboard and mouse or a Sun Keyboard and Mouse.
+PC Models (EP): Require a PS/2 Keyboard and Mouse.
+Multi-platform Models (EE): Can use a PS/2 keyboard and mouse or a Sun Keyboard and Mouse.

-Note: When using a PS/2 keyboard, the PS/2 keyboard must be capable of communicating in Mode 2 and Mode 3 if any of the CPU keyboards are PC Mode 3, USB, SUN, or if a Rose Translator is used in conjunction with an Apple computer.
-If a connected CPU uses a serial mouse, the UltraMatrix will convert the PS/2 KVM mouse movements and present it in serial form to the serial port of that connected CPU.
+Note: When using a PS/2 keyboard, the PS/2 keyboard must be capable of communicating in Mode 2 and Mode 3 if the CPU's are PC Mode 3, USB, SUN, or a Rose Translator is used in conjunction with an Apple computer.